2️⃣ VPG

 We would desire to update the policy directly via gradient ascent against $J(\theta)$:

 The problem is that the return is a sum of rewards from the trajectory, and the trajectory itself is a result of sampling from the policy, over and over, as well as being dependant on the environmental distribution, which we do not have access to.
 There is no clear way to directly compute the gradient of the return with respect to the policy parameters.
-The solution here is the policy gradient theorem, which states that we can instead use the log-probability weighted return as an unbiased estimator of the gradient of the return.
+The solution here is the policy gradient theorem, which states that we can instead use the return weighted by the gradient of the log-probability as an unbiased estimator of the gradient of the return.

 Derivation